phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

-#Number of Trump Tweets: 445078
+#Total Number of Tweets: 1538758
-#Number of Clinton Tweets: 399132
+#Number of Trump Tweets: 445537
-#Number of Cruz Tweets: 325296
+#Number of Clinton Tweets: 399425
-#Number of Sanders Tweets: 264357
+#Number of Cruz Tweets: 325577
-#Number of Rubio Tweets: 79827
+#Number of Sanders Tweets: 264533
-#Number of Carson Tweets: 23760
+#Number of Rubio Tweets: 79921
-#Total Number of Tweets:
+#Number of Carson Tweets: 23773
 #Current Stream Started at Fri Feb 12 00:58:01 MST
 ---
 ---